 The Pro-Nazi Soviet Muslims

 When the German Army invaded Soviet Russia on June 22, 1941 they saw many of their opponent inhabitants welcomed them as liberators.
-One o
+One of the group of Soviet citizens that felt had reason to rejoiced the coming of the Teutonic legion invaders were Soviet Muslims.

 Many of Soviet Muslims hates domination of Russians upon them.
 They still remembered theirs golden age under the Muslim khans, emirs, and sultans before they fall into Russian Czardom between 17th and 19th centuries.
 Actually, when the Czardom liquidated during Bolshevik Revolution, the Muslim Soviet got a chances to liberated themselves from theirs Russian masters and formed some independent states with help from theirs Turkish brothers and her German allied.
-Even for a while they thought to b
+Even for a while they thought to build a Greater Turkey Sultanate like Pan-Turanian longing.

 In Caucasus, an all-Islam army, composed of Azeris, Ajars, and other Caucasian Muslims, assist the Turkish army under Nuri Pasha, who was known for his Pan-Turanian ideas.
 They besieged many non-Muslims towns in Caucasus that refused surrender to them and starved it into submissions.
 Some of them implicated with the massacres of Armenians.